-At the Icahn Institute of Genomics and Multiscale Biology, we’re dedicated to studying Late Onset Alzheimer's Disease (LOAD), the most common––and lesser studied––form of Alzheimer’s.
+At the Icahn Institute for Data Science and Genomic Technology, we’re dedicated to studying Late Onset Alzheimer's Disease (LOAD), the most common––and lesser studied––form of Alzheimer’s.

 For the past 30 years, clinicians, epidemiologists, and geneticists have focused primarily on unusual forms of Alzheimer's that begin early (usually around age 50) and cluster in families.
 From these decades of research, three significant discoveries have been made:

 - There are three genes that may have mutations guaranteeing a heritable form of Alzheimer's––contributing to about 3 percent of all cases.

 - A single gene acts as a risk factor for, and plays some role in, at least half of all Alzheimer's cases.

 - There are 20 other risk factor genes, each with their own contribution to risk.

 The first two findings, four genes in total, can be used clinically.
 The last finding, the other 20 genes, cannot.
 However, all 24 genes converge on a pathway beginning with amyloid and proceeding to tangles, inflammation, cell injury, and death.

 Unfortunately, these risk factors and candidate genes don't tell us much about the cascade signaling pathways underlying Alzheimer’s.
 In order to develop effective disease modifying or preventive therapies, we need to understand how the disease begins.
 Therefore, we need to innovative new approaches that will help us identify these causal mechanisms.